 Sound design is an art, just like mixing, painting, or any performance in the creative arts field.
 You need to spend time practicing and developing your skills.
-The more familiar you become with your tools and media, the easier and more familiar you’ll become with creating sounds.
+The more familiar you become with your tools and media, the easier creating sounds will be.

 Equalization: The process of levelling a frequency (or group of frequencies) within a sound to rid a track of imperfections.

 Dynamic Processing: A dynamic processor, like a compressor, reduces the dynamic range of a sound source.
-In which a compressor would attenuate the louder portions of a source; as a result, the quieter portions are raised in level, thus reducing the dynamic range from quieter to louder portions.
+A compressor would attenuate the louder portions of a source; as a result, the quieter portions are raised in level, thus reducing the dynamic range from quieter to louder portions.

-Phase: The result of combining two or more identical signals of the same source (Ex: Two microphones on an acoustic guitar.
+Phase: The result of combining two or more identical signals of the same source (E.g.: two microphones on an acoustic guitar.
 The time difference between the two microphones causes phasing, where some frequencies will either be cancelled or boosted).

 What is the best microphone for a beginner sound designer?
 Why?